lupyuen/lupyuen.github.io/src/touch2.md

 [(Source)](https://gist.github.com/lupyuen/91a37a4b54f75f7386374a30821dc1b2)

-The log shows that we have read the Touch Panel Status __`0x81`__, followed by the Touch Coordinates.
-Yep we have tested our Interrupt Handler successfully!
+The log shows that we've read the Touch Panel Status __`0x81`__, followed by the Touch Coordinates.
+Yep we've tested our Interrupt Handler successfully!

 Now we move this code into the NuttX Touch Panel Driver for PinePhone...